 Tens of thousands of troops, on both sides, were killed or listed as missing, while hundreds of thousands more were wounded.
-And, of course as in most every major campaign of the war hundreds of thousands of civilians were killed, while countless more were wounded, raped, left homeless and otherwise traumatized.
+And, of course, as in almost every major campaign of the war, hundreds of thousands of civilians were killed, while countless more were wounded, raped, left homeless, and otherwise traumatized.

-(Photo credit: Carl Mydans / Life Pictures / Getty Images).
+(Photo credit: Carl Mydans / Life Pictures / Library of Congress / US Army Archives).